Mind-Altering Chemical Found in Chocolate Bars, California Health Officials Warn

 More than $3 million worth of the candy was embargoed and voluntarily destroyed, the state reported.

-The adulterated chocolate bars were 2.1 ounces each and produced in multiple flavors, including Belgian milk chocolate caramel peanut twist, Belgian milk chocolate intense dark, and Belgian milk chocolate Maui coconut twist.
+The adulterated chocolate bars are 2.1 ounces each and were produced in multiple flavors, including Belgian milk chocolate caramel peanut twist, Belgian milk chocolate intense dark, and Belgian milk chocolate Maui coconut twist.

-“The California Department of Public Health appreciates the joint investigative work conducted with the San Diego County sheriff’s office,” said state Public Health Officer Thomas Aragon.
+“The California Department of Public Health appreciates the joint investigative work conducted with the San Diego County sheriff’s office,” state Public Health Officer Thomás Aragón said.
 “Partnerships like this play a big role in the [department’s] efforts to protect the public from foods that may be unsafe.”

-The company appeared to continue selling the chocolate bars on its website Friday afternoon for $20 each.
+On Nov.
+22, the company appeared to still be selling the chocolate bars on its website for $20 each.

-Representatives from the company did not return requests for comment Friday.
+Representatives from the company did not return requests for comment by publication time.

 Anyone finding the products for sale is advised to call the health department’s hotline at 800-495-3232, or submit a report.